akshaysalvi948/TwitterSentimentalAnalysis/README.md

-# TweeterSentimentalAnalysis
+# TwitterSentimentalAnalysis
-## Sentimental analysis based upon tweeter tweets for maggi company.
+## Sentimental analysis based upon twitter tweets for maggi company.

 ### step1 : Add keys and tokens from the Twitter Dev Console to the `config.py` file